poptip/twice/README.md

 Stream has connected.
 This is also emitted if it's a reconnection.

+### Event: 'beforeConnect'

+Emitted right before a connection is made.

 ### Event: 'reconnect'

-Emitted before a reconnection is made.
+Emitted right before a reconnection is made.

 ### Event: 'disconnect'